veliovgroup/mail-time/README.md

 ### Cluster issue

-Let's say, — to scale quickly growing application we decided to create a "Cluster" of servers to balance the load and add durability layer.
+It is common to create a "Cluster" of servers to balance the load and add a durability layer for horizontal scaling of quickly growing applications.

-Also, our application has scheduled emails, once a day — with recent news.
-While we have had a single server — emails were sent by daily interval.
-Upon "Cluster" implementation - each server would have its own timer and each server will send daily emails to users.
-In such case - users will receive multiple emails, sounds not okay.
+Most modern application has scheduled or recurring emails.
+For example, once a day — with recent news and updates.
+It won't be an issue with a single server setup — the server would send emails at a daily interval via timer or CRON.
+While in "Cluster" implementation — each server will attempt to send the same email.
+In such cases, users will receive multiple emails with the same content.
+We built MailTime to address this and other similar issues.

-Here is how we solve this issue using MailTime:
+Here is how this issue is solved by using MailTime:

 ```ascii
 |===================THE=CLUSTER===================| |=QUEUE=| |===Mail=Time===|